Online Student Success

 To succeed, students need tools.
-We've assembled a variety of interesting, innovative, thought provoking websites, videos and article to enhance your learning and your life.
+We've assembled a variety of interesting, innovative, thought-provoking websites, videos, and articles to enhance your learning and your life.
 The websites and articles come from a variety of sources and are intended to function as a supplement to the course materials.
 Check back often - we will be updating this section as we find new and valuable resources.

 Mind Maps® A Powerful Approach to Note-Taking

 Mind Mapping is a useful technique that helps you learn more effectively, improves the way that you record information, and supports and enhances creative problem solving.